mslee300/ildan/README.md

 ## Features

-A few of the things you can do with Grandma AI:
+A few of the things you can do with Ildan:

-* Get AI generated messages via e-mail or text
+* See tutors based on curriculum
-* Create & edit goals
+* Read tutor details and book a class with them
-* Choose message intensity
+* Search a tutor based on interest
-* Login & Signup with Gmail
+* Login & Signup

 <p align="center">
   <img src = "https://github.com/mslee300/ildan/assets/55467050/49884909-c785-44bd-9a65-dea7e0a3e8a2" width=700>